-Measure 1: The number of DUI countermeasure funding incentives to jurisdictions that have 5 or more impaired driving fatalities.
+Measure 1: The percentage of DUI countermeasure funding incentives to jurisdictions that make up 50% of impaired driving fatalities.
 Measure 2: Three statewide OZT mobilizations conducted and with at least 85% of law enforcement agencies participating.
 Measures 3: Number of programs established in high schools.
 Measure 4: Number of programs established in colleges and universities.
 Measure 5: Number of law enforcement officers trained.
-Measure 6: usure 6: Number of regionally accredited colleges and universities Georgia that received outreach.
+Measure 6:Number of regionally accredited colleges and universityGeorgia that received outreach.

-- 1. Offer jurisdictions that have 5 or more impaired driving fatalities funds to implement a community-wide program of Operation Zero Tolerance. - 2.
+- 1. Offer jurisdictions that make up 50% of impaired driving fatalities to implement impaired driving countermeasures. - 2.
 Conduct three (3) waves of statewide enforcement with the "Operation Zero Tolerance" campaign. - 3.
 Create a sustained impaired driving enforcement campaign. - 4.
 Conduct concentrated patrol in areas identified for impaired driving violations and high traffic areas. - 5.
 To promote attendance of all task forces in Traffic Enforcement Network meetings and activities. - 6.
 Establish new task forces in local communities where impaired driving problems are identified. - 7.
 Continue to increase statewide training to law enforcement officers in Standardized Field Sobriety Testing and Drug Recognition through the Georgia Public Safety Training Center - 8.
-Assist with the funding of Young Adult programs (Bacchus and Gamma) at colleges and universities for the training peer leaders. - 9.
-Strengthen partnerships with SADD, local organizations, high school groups and communitybased coalitions to create community-based coalitions to address teen driving issues. - 10.
+Assist with the funding of Young Adult programs at colleges and universities for the training peer educators and educating the students on highway safety issues. - 9.
+Strengthen partnerships with SADD, local organizations, high school groups and communitybased coalitions to create community-based coalitions, and faith-based organizations to address teen driving issues. - 10.
 Partner with high school resource officers to strengthen their connections to the state Traffic Enforcement Networks. - 11.
-Establish Student Leadership Council and Georgia STAR (Student for Traffic Acting Responsibly) Student of the Year to assist in developing and implementing youth highway safety programs. - 12.
-Establish a teen court to educate youth in the school system and community on TADRA. - 13.
+Establish Student Leadership Council to include Young Adult members to assist in developing and implementing Youth and Young Adult highway safety programs.

+- 12. Establish a teen court to educate youth in the school system and community on TADRA. - 13.
 Provide training courses for prosecutors and police officers to aid in the detection, apprehension and prosecution of impaired drivers. - 14.
 Utilize Youth Ambassadors from Georgia SADD in our public education and information campaigns and community coalitions. - 15.
 Facilitate statewide Teens Ride with PRIDE program through the education and awareness of parents and students on proper driving techniques to promote the safety of novice drivers.